sopra-fs22-group-26/client/README.md

 Potential improvements or extensions in the future may include:

 - Implement a group feature, such that users are able to create and join subgroups.
 E.g. a user is part of a work group and part of a family group.
-- Since ScrumbleBee is not a round-based game it is critical that you can log in with the same credentials everytime.
-A user doesn't want to lose all his scoreboard points just because they forgot the password.
-So a "Forgot Password" feature could be a next improvement.
+- To further develop the calender integration, one could also connect a company or private calender to not only prevent national holiday conflicts but also personal or company ones.
-- To further develope the calender integration, one could also connect a company or private calender to not only prevent national holiday conflicts but also personal or company ones.
+- Make ScrumbleBee responsive!
+So far the application is nice to use as desktop application.
+With a responsive design, it could also be used efficiently on a mobile phone.

 ## Learn More